-If you are interested in making money or want to be the next Prime Minster, then Commerce is for you!
-If you want to know how to succeed in today's world, where and how to buy products from global sources, learn about the justice system, how to get and keep your dream job, then Commerce is for you!
+If you are interested in making money, learning the secrets behind marketing or even knowing legal rights, then Commerce is for you!
+If you want to know how to succeed in today's world, where and how to buy products from global businesses, learn about the justice system, how to get and keep your dream job, then Commerce is for you!